Azure/azure-sdk-for-java/eventhubs/client/README.md

 </dependency>
 ```

-All the implemented ways to get a credential can be found under the `com.azure.identity.credential` package.
+All the implemented ways to request a credential can be found under the `com.azure.identity.credential` package.
 The sample below shows how to use an Azure Active Directory (AAD) application client secret to authorize with Azure Event Hubs.

 #### Authorizing with AAD application client secret